-In order to ensure that new homes in the Ecovillage are designed in accordance with our sustainability objectives, you (and/or your designer) must participate in a series of design reviews with the Design Team during the process.
-Please ensure that you have thoroughly read these Design Guidelines before attending the Initial Briefing and the Concept Review.
+To ensure that new homes in the Ecovillage are designed in accordance with our sustainability objectives, you (and/or your designer/builder) must participate in a two-step iterative design review process with the Witchcliffe Ecovillage (WEV) Design Team, comprising Concept Design Review and Formal Assessment.
+Please ensure that you have thoroughly read these Design Guidelines and LDPs before starting the design process.